 - 1/4 cup plain yogurt (I use non-fat Greek)

-- Place rack in the center of the oven and preheat oven to 350 degrees.
-Place the strawberries and rhubarb into a 9×9-inch or other similarly sized baking dish, then sprinkle the flour over the top.
+- Place a rack in the center of the oven and preheat the oven to 350°F. Place the strawberries and rhubarb into a 9×9-inch or other similarly sized baking dish, then sprinkle the flour over the top.
 Add the honey, orange zest, orange juice, and vanilla extract.
 Stir gently to combine and evenly coat the strawberries and rhubarb.

 - Bake the crisp for 50 to 55 minutes, until the filling is bubbly at the edges and the top is light golden brown.
-Let rest for 5 to 10 minutes.
+Let rest for 5 to 10 minutes, the crisp will thicken as it cools.
 Serve warm, topped with vanilla ice cream or yogurt as desired.

-Leftover crisp can be covered and refrigerated for 4 days or frozen for 1 month.
+- TO STORE: Leftover crisp can be covered and refrigerated for 4 days.